QROPS NZ Explained

 - You move your UK pension to Australia and after six years you move to another country.
 As long as you don’t move back to the UK, your pension would not be taxed in the UK or New Zealand.
 Although you may pay some tax in your new country of residence.

 - You move your UK pension to New Zealand and after one year, you move to Portugal in Europe.
 If you don’t transfer your pension out of the QROPS NZ, you would face a 25% exit tax.
-You could however, transfer to a QROPS in Europe via Malta to avoid the 25% exit tax.
+You could however, transfer to a European QROPS in Malta to avoid the 25% exit tax.

 - As you can see, new HMRC rules have made transfers to QROPS a lot more complex.
 Also, it is difficult to know what the government will do after Brexit.